How to set a table: an instruction

 Tablecloth: choice and size

 Especially important for a festive meal is the table linen, especially an elegant tablecloth and matching cloth napkins.
 White tablecloths have a particularly noble effect; classic white damask tablecloths lend every meal a special festivity.
-Large, white damask tablecloths, as we offer them in our tablecloth shop Libusch, also have the advantage that they can - in contrast to coloured tablecloths - be washed very hot.
+Large, white damask tablecloths, as we offer them in our Tablecloths-Shop Libusch, also have the advantage that they can - in contrast to coloured tablecloths - be washed very hot.
 Stubborn stains in the white table linen, such as wine stains or dark juice stains, can also be washed out after the party by boiling them and, if necessary, by chlorine bleaching.
 The tablecloths appear again in a brilliant white and are ready for the next banquet.
 The size of the tablecloth should not be too small, but also not too large.
 You can determine the optimum size of a tablecloth by taking the size of the tabletop and adding an overhang of approx. 20-30 cm on each side.
 Depending on your taste, a slightly longer overhang can look very chic, but if you have a very large tablecloth, please remember to give your guests sufficient legroom and not least that the chairs should be pushed against the table and should not be obstructed by the tablecloth.
 And when choosing your tablecloth, don't forget that the most beautiful porcelain doesn't work if the base is inappropriate or even wrinkled and stained.
 Fine linen tablecloths are particularly noble and of high quality in any case.

 Table linen: Table molleton and tablecloths

-First a Molton base is placed on the tabletop before the tablecloth follows.
-The table molton dampens loud noises when dishes are placed on the table and creates a pleasantly soft feeling.
+First a Molton base (table protector) is placed on the tabletop before the tablecloth follows.
+The table molton (molleton) dampens loud noises when dishes are placed on the table and creates a pleasantly soft feeling.
 The edges and unevenness of the table are concealed and evened out, and the tablecloth underlay prevents the tablecloth from slipping.
 The tablecloth is then placed on these tablecloths.
 A tablecloth has three folds called fractures, which are also known as upper fracture, middle fracture and interruption.
 The upper break sometimes casts a slight shadow so that it should be as close as possible to the light source.
 When using particularly large tablecloths, such as those we offer in our Libusch tablecloth shop, these long tablecloths should always be laid by two people in order to achieve an exactly symmetrical tablecloth lay.
 Ideally, the upper break of the tablecloth lies exactly on the longitudinal centre of the table, halving the table to some extent.
 Also, make sure that there is an equal overhang on all sides of the table.
-After the tablecloth has been laid accurately, it is smoothed out by hand so that the tablecloth fits snugly against the Molton base and does not curl at any point.
+After the tablecloth has been laid accurately, it is smoothed out by hand so that the damask tablecloth fits snugly against the Molton base and does not curl at any point.
 If several tablecloths are required for large tables, you should make sure that the fabric breaks lie exactly on top of each other and form a continuous line.
 The individual tablecloths should overlap by approx. 10 cm.
 If several tables are set in a room, all tablecloths should run with their breaks in the same direction.
-If central ceilings are also used, which is very festive, these central ceilings, also known as deck napkins, should be placed diagonally in the centre of the table.
+If central ceilings are also used, which is very festive, these central ceilings, also known as deck napkins (or table toppers), should be placed diagonally in the centre of the table.
 The corners of the central ceilings must under no circumstances be longer than the overhang of the tablecloth.

 Laying the table: Place plate and table decoration